skiluvia/ai-case-study/README.md

 ## Overview and Origin

 Construction is a tough work that is only getting tougher.
 With skilled workers retiring at a record rate, there is lack the workers needed for manual labor.
 This workforce gap leaves the construction industry in a constant state of catch-up. **Canvas Construction** focuses on drywall finishing process by reducing the number of days and manual labor that is required to achive the goal with a superb quality.
-Canvas Drywall finishing robot in the hands of skilled workers will revolutionize how buildings are built.
+Canvas Drywall finishing robot in the hands of trade skilled workers will revolutionize how buildings are built.

+## Business Activities & Landscape

 **Canvas** is faily new company and it started in 2017.
 It is primarily focused on construction industry. **Kevin Albert** is the co-founder and COE of the company.
 He focused on machines in his past.
 Kevin from a robotic field and he was always facinated by how robotics provided us with capabilities we did not have.
 Robotics brings in mechanical and software enginering together. *He learned how to design algorythms where a robotic walking dog can navigate through a terrain*.
-He compared this with construction environment where there are a lot uncertainty around you.
+He compared this with construction environment where there are a lot uncertainties around you.
 Machines paired with Human takes the power from both sides.

-There were a few criteria the company looked at to come up with the design solution or what issue they are trying to address.
+There were a few criteria the company looked at to come up with the design solution or what issue they were trying to address.

 * Dirty: This is always a messy work
 * Danger: Most drywall finisher end up at their retirement with orthopedic issues on the shoulders and arms, or even falling during work
-* Lack of innovation: How long there hasn't been any innovation
+* Lack of innovation: How long there hasn't been any innovation on a particular problem
-* Repetition: It has been the same drywall, it is everywhere, and being finished the same way for decades.
+* Repetition: It has been the same drywall, it is everywhere, and being finished the same way for at least 50 years.

-* How is the company funded?
-How much funding have they received?
+* *How is the company funded?
+How much funding have they received?*

+## How it works
+Canvas system uses computer vision and artificial intelligence to be able to recognize different seams and wall types, and identify where those seems are so that machine can profile a custome profile material.
+It takes conceptually less material and safer for tapers.
+The actual machine or device is built as a small or large scissor lift which can also reach higher walls as high as 40ft.

+Drywall finish is a multi-step process after hanging drywall panels and just before painting.
+This also includes filling the seams between the panels.
+If it is a person doing manual work, the steps involved are applying the tape and mud, then let it dry phase.
+Second step is to repeat mudding, sanding and dry again.
+These steps repeats at 3 times in order to achieve a smooth uniform surface of drywall prior to painting.

 ## Business Activities